MiningSoftware/SmartMinerPRO/README.md

 How to start:
 =============

-1. Download SmartMinerPRO+
+1. Download SmartMinerPRO
-2. Unpack the archive
+2. Unpack the archive .zip/.rar
-3. Run SMP.exe/SMP+.exe
+3. Run SmartMinerPRO.exe

 IMPORTANT!
 For your mining equipment, you must install the necessary dependencies.
 Since each miner program has its own requirements for work.
 For reference, you can refer to the root directory in the miner’s folder. version of SmartMinerPRO Lite, there are no built-in miners and config files for coins.
 You need to add them manually to the "Miners" folder.